Lil'Rockit Refill 5 Sets Veneer

 Designed to supplement our deck builder kits, this Veneer Refill kit will keep you building more and more boards.

-Or try building a different shape (Street Deck or Pintail) with a Veneer and Mold Refill Kit.
+Or try building a different shape with a Veneer and Mold Refill Kit.

-All 3 shapes of boards can all be pressed in the 14 x 47” Thin Air Press or larger.
+All pre-shaped board refills can be pressed in the 14 x 47” Thin Air Press or larger.

 Lil'Rockit Refill 5 Sets Veneer contains: